jaredbrown16/Hello_World/README.md

 # **Project Title**

-Data Wrangling Project
+*Data Wrangling Project*

 # **Project Description**

-Looked at state crime compared with state demographic data to find any insights on where, who, and what type of people are commiting certain types of crimes.
+Looked at state crime compared with state demographic data to find any insights on:  1. where 2. who  3. what type of people are commiting certain types of crimes.

 # **Methods**